ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 Use of extra facets in fixes
 ============================
 Extra facets are a mechanism to provide additional information for certain kinds of data.
-The general approach is described in :ref:`extra_facets`.
+The general approach is described in :ref:`config-extra-facets`.
 Here, we describe how they can be used in fixes to mold data into the form required by the applicable standard.
 For example, if the input data is part of an observational product that delivers surface temperature with a variable name of `t2m` inside a file named `2m_temperature_1950_monthly.nc`, but the same variable is called `tas` in the applicable standard, a fix can be created that reads the original variable from the correct file, and provides a renamed variable to the rest of the processing chain.